christianrosdahl/legilo/README.md

 - Press <kbd>E</kbd> to activate or deactivate phrase mode.
 When phrase mode is active, the word marker will change colors from orange to green.
 - Translate a new phrase:
   - Alt.
 1 (using the keyboard): In phrase mode, use <kbd>→</kbd> / <kbd>←</kbd> to navigate to the first word in the phrase, and press <kbd>⏎ Enter</kbd> / <kbd>↑</kbd> to select it.
-Repeat the same procedure to select the second word in the phrase.
+Repeat the same procedure to select the last word in the phrase.
 After this, phrase mode will be deactivated and the phrase will be looked up.
   - Alt.
 2 (using the mouse): In phrase mode, click the first and last word in the phrase you want to look up.
 After this, phrase mode will be deactivated and the phrase will be looked up.
 - See translation for a previously saved phrase:
   - Alt.
 1 (using the keyboard): In phrase mode, use <kbd>→</kbd> / <kbd>←</kbd> to navigate to any word in the phrase, and press <kbd>⏎ Enter</kbd> / <kbd>↑</kbd> to select it.
 Phrase mode will be deactivated and the saved translation for the phrase will be shown.